 The conclusion of this easy sourdough panettone recipe

-While it doesn’t have the well known “pull apart” texture of a panettone, which in many ways remind me of a Hokkaido Milk Bread, the texture is wonderful, soft and butter-rich.
+While it doesn’t have the well-known “pull apart” texture of panettone, which in many ways reminds me of a Hokkaido Milk Bread, the texture is wonderful, soft, and butter-rich.

-The plump raisins and sultanas and candied citrus peels are scattered evenly throughout the crumb, and are like finding little nuggets of deliciousness when you you eat it.
+The plump raisins and sultanas and candied citrus peels are scattered evenly throughout the crumb and are like finding little nuggets of deliciousness when you eat it.

-The top is caramelised with a crispy crunch from the added sugar and with pearl sugar that is unmelted on top adding some sweetness and texture to the loaf.
+The top is caramelized with a crispy crunch from the added sugar and with pearl sugar that is unmelted on top adding some sweetness and texture to the loaf.